OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 The configuration above is a baseline.
 We recommend monitoring your resources as you add projects, users and do more deployments and runbook runs.
 The more data, the more Octopus UI and database have to process.
 Experiment with increasing compute resources for the SQL Server and the UI nodes.
 If you run into any performance concerns, please [contact support](https://octopus.com/support).
 :::

 This configuration will provide 80 concurrent deployments, with the capacity to quickly increase to 120.
 We recommend keeping the task cap at 20 to allow Octopus to split the load across all the nodes more evenly.
-The two UI-only nodes will allow users to interact with Octopus Deploy without consuming compute resources needed to orchestrate deployments.
-If you need to process more than 120 concurrent tasks then add more database resources and task-only nodes.
+The two UI-only nodes will enable users to interact with Octopus Deploy without consuming compute resources needed to orchestrate deployments.
+If you need to process more than 120 concurrent tasks, then add more database resources and task-only nodes.

 ## Managing Nodes

 High availability allows you to add multiple nodes to your Octopus Deploy instance.
-That in turn opens up additional questions about how to manage those nodes.
+That, in turn, opens up additional questions about how to manage those nodes.

 :::hint
-Each node should update the nodes table in the database once a minute.
+Each node should update the `OctopusServerNodes` table in the database once a minute.
 This tells the other nodes it is still alive and can continue to process tasks.
 :::

 ### Adding High Availability Nodes